 The TSD uses Doppler lasers mounted at a small angle to the vertical to measure the vertical pavement deflection velocity together with components of the horizontal vehicle velocity and the vertical and horizontal vehicle suspension velocity.
 Due to its location, midway between the loaded trailer axle and the rear axle of the tractor unit, the pavement under the reference laser is expected to be outside the zone of load influence (undeformed), and the reference laser response can therefore be used to remove the unwanted signals from the six measurement lasers.
-When accurately calibrated, the TSD measures pavement deflection velocities that depend on driving speed.
-To remove this dependence, the deflection velocity is divided by the instantaneous vehicle speed to give a measurement of deflection slope, as illustrated in the Figure 2.
+The deflection velocity is divided by the instantaneous vehicle speed to give a measurement of deflection slope to remove the dependence on vehicle speed, as illustrated in the Figure 2.
 Therefore, the deflection slope is calculated as follows:

-$$S = \frac{V_v}{V_h} \tag{1}$$
+$$S = \frac{V{\nu}}{V{h}} \tag{1}$$

-where S is the deflection slope, V_v is the vertical pavement deflection velocity, and V_h is the vehicle horizontal velocity.
+where S is the deflection slope, $V_v$ is the vertical pavement deflection velocity, and $V_h$ is the vehicle horizontal velocity.
 Typically, the deflection velocity is measured in mm/s and the vehicle speed is measured in m/s; therefore, the deflection slope measurements are output in units of mm/m and generally reported at a 10-m (33-ft) interval.
 At a speed of 80 km/h (50 mph) and a data collection frequency of 1000 Hz, this corresponds to an average of 446 individual measurements over the 10 m section.

 Figure 2.
-Schematic of the measurement principle of the TSD.
+Schematic of the measurement principle of the TSD (Krarup 2012 and modified from Flintsch et al. 2013).